intity/epub-js/docs/rendering-system-architecture.md

 <img src="../assets/rendition-viewport.svg" width=1000 />

 First of all, this class must attach to the `div#viewport` element, in order to then wrap the `div.viewport-container` inside it.
-This, in turn, will fire the `viewport.resized` event, which will change the state of the `layout` object.
+This, in turn, will run the `viewport.resized` event, which will change the state of the `layout` object.
 Finally, the rendering process at the `manager` object level must be triggered.

 ## Horizontal axis